 It’s important to bring economics to life as a subject outside the classroom.
 Visits to the City of London enable budding economists to see for themselves the dedication needed to succeed – and that not all jobs are in finance.
 Recent visits from Dauntsey’s include to Rothschilds, Bloomberg and the sharia bank Rosette.
 We have also spent time at the Bristol Festival of Economics to learn about the real economy, and have heard from former BBC economics editor Stephanie Flanders and CBI chief economist Rain Newton-Smith.

-One of our pupils is Oscar, who is in the upper sixth.
-He is drawing on his A level economics course to help run two e-commerce businesses he has set up – one for luxury shoes and the other for coffee-related gifts.
+One of our sixth-form pupils is drawing on his A level Economics course to help run two e-commerce businesses he has set up – one for luxury shoes and the other for coffee-related gifts.
 In particular, he has found that understanding the economics of herd instincts has helped him analyse influencer trends in shoes.
 He learns the theory in class and then finds out how it fits with his own experience.
 He now plans to study business and commerce at Northeastern University in Boston, USA.

 Matthew is an ex-pupil who is now working at Vodafone.
 He found that studying economics at A level gave him a broad understanding of the global economy, how it is shaped and affected and how it can be changed.
 He also found it a very useful grounding for making more informed decisions at work, particularly with purchases and sales, as it helped him to analyse, predict and understand market fluctuations.